Showing 32 items

 Photograph

 ...
-Black and white photograph of anaesthetic apparatus inside... of anaesthetic apparatus inside a portable case which is standing upright ...Black and white photograph of anaesthetic apparatus inside a portable case which is standing upright and open.
-Inside the right half of the case is a flowmeter connected to several rubber tubes and a small Vinyl Ether vaporiser with a lever switched to OFF.
+Black and white photograph of anaesthetic apparatus inside...
+Black and white photograph of anaesthetic apparatus inside ...Black and white photograph of anaesthetic apparatus inside a portable case which is standing upright and open.
+Inside the right half of the case is a flowmeter connected to several rubber tubes and a small Vinyl Ether vaporiser with a lever switched to ON.
 The left half of the case has four shelves with equipment on each shelf.
 The top shelf has an oropharyngeal airway tube.
-The second shelf has two metal facemask inhalers.
+The second shelf has a metal facemask inhaler and a glass vaporiser.
 The third and fourth shelves hold metal cylindrical inhalers.
-The photograph shows the letters A - J with arrows, pointing to the different parts of the equipment.anaesthetic equipment, portable case, flowmeter, inhaler -
+In front of the case is a metal inhaler with face mask, attached to a rebreathing bag.Handwritten in grey pencil on reverse: Fig 17 new bookanaesthetic equipment, portable case, flowmeter, inhaler, vinyl ether -

 Geoffrey Kaye Museum of Anaesthetic History